Best Apple Apps 2017

 There are many apps that deserve attention because of powerful technology, quality design or interesting business idea standing behind them.
 As usual, the apps highlighted by Apple within annual awards are worth studying.

-The sum up takeaway for 2017 Best Apps awards, therefore, comes up with an interesting trend.
+The sum up takeaway for 2017 Best Apple Apps awards, therefore, comes up with an interesting trend.
 We see how the backend behind successful apps evolves.
-More complex technologies, such as big data, streaming analytics, Machine Learning, AI, NLP power the best apps on Apple store.
+More complex technologies, such as big data, streaming analytics, Machine Learning, AI, NLP power the top iOS apps.
 It proves we live in remarkable time when a phone actually transforms into the whole world in your pocket.